 delivering high-quality information to decision-makers, other government organisations, customers and stakeholders;

-taking proper care of information by creating and managing it well so that they can trust it, understand it, find it and protect it; and
+taking proper care of information by creating and managing it well so that they can trust it, understand it, find it and protect it;

 facilitating safe and lawful sharing across government.

 An audit is a point-in-time view of core IM practices that recognises an organisation’s operating environment and IM challenges.
-It is also an opportunity to show an organisation’s IM strengths and where there might be opportunities for improvement.
+It is an opportunity to show an organisation’s IM strengths and where there might be opportunities for improvement.